EQWorks/python-curriculum/02-logic-controls.md

 The example above is a _module_ (notice the lack of interactive prompt `>>> `), typically represented as a file with an extension of `.py`, the third abstraction building block after previously introduced _variables_ and _functions_.

-There are a few gimmicks to be noticed.
+There are a few details to be noticed.

 ### Scopes